ClaireCJS/clairecjs_bat/README.md

 1. ENJOY THE CLARIEVIRONMENT!
 There's soooooooo much stuff in here.
 In the future, I will add more reference to this page about them.
 For the most part, you just have to explore.
 Most stuff is fairly heavily documented/commented.<BGR>
-   Remember: *c:\bat\setpath.bat* can be run to set your path, if you wind up in a situation where commands aren't in your path.<BR>
+   Remember: *[setpath.bat](https://github.com/ClaireCJS/clairecjs_bat/blob/main/BAT-and-UTIL-files/setpath.bat)* can be run to set your path, if you wind up in a situation where commands aren't in your path.<BR>
    Setpath.bat also generates a *setpath.cmd* so that if you go into PowerShell or other shells, you can use the same generated path.